Best and Cheapest Home Companies in Kentucky (2026)

 - Deductible: $1,000

-ValuePenguin's analysis used insurance rate data from Quadrant Information Services, which was publicly sourced from insurance filings.
-These quotes should only be used for comparative purposes.
+ValuePenguin's analysis used insurance rate data from Quadrant Information Services.
+These rates were publicly sourced from insurer filings and should be used for comparative purposes only — your own quotes will be different.

-Other sources include the Federal Emergency Management Agency (FEMA), KY.gov, the Kentucky Geological Survey and the Storm Prediction Center.
+Other sources include the Federal Emergency Management Agency (FEMA), the USGS earthquake map, KY.gov, NOAA, the Kentucky Geological Survey and the Storm Prediction Center.

 Editorial Note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.